gauravfodekar/NodeJSNotes/README.md

 Congratulations!
 You've created a simple Express.js server that responds to a basic route.
 You can build upon this foundation to create more complex web applications or RESTful APIs using Express.js.

-57 #what kind of methods available in expressions?
+57. # what kind of methods available in expressions?
 In Express.js, there are several HTTP methods (or HTTP verbs) available for defining routes and handling requests.
 These methods correspond to the standard HTTP methods and help you define the behavior of your web application or API.
 The primary HTTP methods in Express.js include:

 1. **GET**: